 - Spring Semester - December 1

-These are unpaid internships, and interns are responsible for their own housing.
-My staff will be happy to make housing suggestions.
-Additionally, my intern coordinator is very willing to work with college professors and interested students to design a specific internship that will fit both the office's needs and the student's needs.
+Interns in D.C. are paid a monthly stipend to help offset the cost of housing.
+Interns are responsible for their own housing, but my staff will be happy to make suggestions.
+Additionally, my intern coordinator is very willing to work with college professors and interested students to design a specific internship that will fit the needs of the office and the student.

-For an internship in Midland, San Angelo and Llano, contact Corbette Padilla at (432) 687-2390 or send my office an email.
+For an internship in Midland, contact Corbette Padilla at (432) 687-2390 or send my office an email.